 Maintain or Rekindle Friendships

 Encourage your loved one to call up an old friend or family member he or she hasn’t talked to in a while for a quick chat.
 Sending letters can be a great way to stay in touch as well.
 Your loved one will have something to look forward to in the mail or perhaps get excited when the phone rings, anticipating communication with a good friend.
+For home care, North Coast families should help their loved one to enhance social interaction every day.

 Focus Externally Rather Than on the Self